 Named after its Benefactors John and Gertrude Hunt, the museum first opened its doors in 1997.
 This museum is unique and fun and they actively encourage their visitors to explore and poke around their collections.

 John and Gertrude were original antique dealers and collectors, who were quite successful, and began collecting unique items that reflected their interests.
 Instead of being used for commercial purposes.
 Later in life, they became aware of the huge collection they had racked up over the course of their life.
 They wanted to share these items with others and met Dr Edward Walsh who agreed to showcase parts of their collection.
-The Hunt museum then opened up as an exhibition room in the University of Limerick.
+The Hunt museum then opened up as an exhibition room at the University of Limerick.
 They then moved on to having their own official museum in the heart of the city a few years later.

 There is a variety of original artefacts that have been gathered over a lifetime on display at the museum.
 As well as those items with international significance.
 Brilliant collections of items from the Bronze Age, Iron Age and Medieval times.